Mircus/Mircus/README.md

 | [`clifford-simplicial-geometry`](https://github.com/Mircus/clifford-simplicial-geometry) | Mapping topological data to Clifford algebra structures | Geometry, TDA, Clifford Algebras |

 Other projects are currently under private development, including  a multi-agent system for mental, physical, and emotional transformation through AI-enhanced self-knowledge.
+If interested contact me directly.

 ---

 ## 📜 Philosophy

 > "Mathematics is not a tool for science.
-It is the *language of consciousness* itself."
+It is the *language of Reality* itself."

 I'm interested in how high-level abstractions can guide intelligence, both human and artificial.
 I explore connections between **phenomenology, formal logic, and neural computation**, with a pragmatic engineering attitude.